mozilla/glean/docs/user/metric-parameters.md

   The description field may contain [markdown syntax](https://www.markdownguide.org/basic-syntax/).

 - `notification_emails`: **Required.** A list of email addresses to notify for important events with the metric or when people with context or ownership for the metric need to be contacted.
+  For example when a metric's expiration is within in 14 days, emails will be sent from `telemetry-alerts@mozilla.com` to the `notification_emails` addresses associated with the metric.
+  Consider adding both a group email address and an individual who is responsible for this metric.

 - `bugs`: **Required.** A list of bugs (e.g. Bugzilla or GitHub) that are relevant to this metric.
 For example, bugs that track its original implementation or later changes to it.

   Each entry should be the full URL to the bug in an issue tracker.
 The use of numbers alone is deprecated and will be an error in the future.